oracle-livelabs/developer/json-duality-adb-free/sql-json/sql-json.md

     ```
     ![Shows current team](images/task-4-1.png " ")

 2. Then we perform the updates.
 The 'UPDATE' statements for team\_dv use a subquery to automatically get the latest 'etag' for each team.
 The subquery inside the SET data looks at the team document with the name is 'Mercedes' or 'Ferrari' and only picks the first match, thanks to us using ROWNUM = 1.
-This dynamically fetched etag is then included in the '\_metadata' part of the JSON document.
-This ensures we always use the most current 'etag' when making updates, which helps avoid issues if someone else is trying to make changes at the same time, making our updates more accurate and reliable.
+The script will update the `points` in "Mercedes" to 40, and also assigns Lewis 15 points and Charles 25 points.
+On the "Ferrari" side, they will get 30 points.
+George will receive 12 points and Carlos will receive 18 points.
+The updates are applied to the rows where the team name are "Mercedes" and "Ferrari".
 Now, clear the worksheet, copy the SQL below and click **Run Script**.

     ```
     <copy>